fizalihsan/fizalihsan.github.io/source/technology/patterns.md

 You can also find recycle bins in Java, such as in the thread pooling that you can configure using classes like ScheduledThreadPoolExecutor and ThreadPoolExecutor.

 ## Template Method

+* Defines the skeleton of an algorithm in a method, deferring some steps to subclasses to provide the implementation.
+* Lets subclasses redefine certain steps of an algorithm without changing the algorithm structure
+* OO Principle followed: Hollywood principle - Don't call us, we'll call you

+{% img /technology/template.png %}

 ## TransferObject